County Court Judgments (CCJ)

 What is a County Court Judgment claim form?

 If you are in debt, a creditor (or claimant) can attempt to reclaim money owed through the County Court.
 The starting point in this legal process is the County Court Claim Form, or Summons, which states clearly how much is owed to the creditor and will be sent to you by the Court.

 When you receive this form it’s vital to act quickly – you only have 14 days to reply.

 It will involve filling in an Income and Expenditure Form and making an offer of payment.
-Ignoring a claim or missing the deadline will allow your creditor to ask for judgement by default- which can mean paying the outstanding debt in full, plus costs.
+Ignoring a claim or missing the deadline will allow your creditor to ask for judgment by default- which can mean paying the outstanding debt in full, plus costs.
 To keep things simple, we can guide you through what to do when you receive this form.
 Click here if you’ve received a CCJ claim form.

 Need help with your debts?

 I’ve filled in and returned the form – what happens next?